codemilli/wikis/Correctly-using-the---watchdir-option.md

 $ bundle exec guard -w . /fancy/project # path outside project - watch out! (see info below)
 ```
-*NOTE: this option is only meant for ignoring sub-directories relative to the CURRENT
-directory - by selecting which ones to actually track.*

 A good example use case in a Rails project may be: